 Is your pan warping on induction?
-Here's how you can prevent it
+Here's how to prevent it

 Trek jouw pan krom op inductie?
 Zo voorkom je het

-We all know the feeling: you put your brand-new pan on the induction hob and... plop, it wobbles like a poorly balanced pancake.
+We all know it: you put your brand new pan on the induction hob and… pop, it wobbles like a badly balanced pancake.
 Frustrating, but no reason to give up on your cooking dreams just yet.
-Let us explain why it happens and what you can do to prevent it – without panicking, just practical tips.
+We explain why it happens and what you can do to prevent it – no panic, just practical tips.

-Induction works super fast.
-And where there's speed, there's stress.
-If you put a pan of mediocre quality on an induction hob, the bottom can warp due to uneven or overly rapid heating.
-But even good pans deserve a little love.
-Because even top-notch materials have their limits.
+Induction heats up super fast.
+And where there’s speed, there’s stress.
+If you put a mediocre quality pan on an induction hob, the base can deform due to uneven or too rapid heating.
+But even good pans need a little love.
+Because even top materials have their limits.

-• Aluminum: Light, heats up quickly.
-But if you're opting for induction?
+• Aluminium: Light, heats up quickly.
+But if you choose induction?
 Then only with a magnetic base.

-• Stainless Steel: Durable and sleek, but not all stainless steel is suitable for induction.
-Pay attention to the label.
+• Stainless steel: Durable and sleek, but not every stainless steel is suitable for induction.
+Check the label.

-• Cast Iron: Heavy and stable.
-Retains heat and stays firmly in place – as long as you take it easy with the temperature.
+• Dutch oven: Heavy and stable.
+Holds heat well and stays steady – as long as you take it easy with the temperature.

-A pan for a tenner seems nice, until it warps on your induction hob.
-Pans with a thin base and poor heat conduction quickly give up the ghost.
-Cook & Pan consciously chooses materials that are more resistant to the induction challenge – with the caveat that even our pans need some attention.
+A pan for ten euros sounds nice until it warps on your induction hob.
+Pots and pans with a thin base and poor heat conduction give up quickly.
+Cook & Pan consciously chooses materials that better withstand the induction challenge – with the note that our pans also need some attention.

 Simple: grab a magnet.
 Does it stick to the bottom of your pan?
 Then you have a contender.
 No click?
 No match.

 Our pans are designed with induction in mind.
-From aluminum models with extra-reinforced base layers to stylish cast iron powerhouses – they're ready for action.
+From aluminium models with extra reinforced base layers to stylish Dutch oven powerhouses – they’re ready for action.
 But just like you, they have their limits.
-Warm up on medium heat, and don't rinse them ice-cold under the tap – that helps them stay in top shape.
+Heat on medium, and don’t rinse them cold under the tap – that helps keep them in top shape.

-• Aluminum wok pan with induction base – heats up quickly, light in hand.
+• Aluminium wok with induction base – heats quickly, light in hand.

 • Stainless steel frying pan with sandwich base – stable and sleek.